 |---|---|---|---|

-| Author Provenance | 20 | Org reputation, commit history, issue response time, package age, npm publish source matches GitHub repo | Anonymous author + package age < 90 days = 0 pts |
+| Author Provenance | 20 | Org reputation, commit depth, issue response time, package age, npm publish source matches GitHub origin | Anonymous author plus package age under 90 days = 0 pts |

-| Permission Scope | 25 | Filesystem access breadth, network connectivity, subprocess execution, declared scope vs stated use case | Any unjustified permission = automatic full block regardless of total |
+| Permission Scope | 25 | Filesystem breadth, network connectivity, subprocess execution, declared scope vs stated function | Any unjustified permission = full block, regardless of total |

-| Code Audit Surface | 20 | Open source and readable, no obfuscation, test coverage, lines of code vs declared behavior ratio | Closed-source with no vendor attestation = 10 pts maximum |
+| Code Audit Surface | 20 | Open source and readable, no obfuscation, test coverage, code volume vs declared behavior | Closed source with no vendor attestation = 10 pts ceiling |

-| Network Access Profile | 20 | Outbound connection destinations, undocumented third-party endpoints, data exfiltration surface, TLS verification | Undocumented outbound connections to external endpoints = 0 pts |
+| Network Access Profile | 20 | Outbound destinations, undocumented third-party endpoints, exfiltration surface, TLS verification | Undocumented outbound to external endpoints = 0 pts |

-| Runtime Behavior | 15 | Tool descriptions match implementation, env var access within declared scope, sandboxed behavior consistent with documentation | Tool descriptions contain injection patterns = 0 pts |
+| Runtime Behavior | 15 | Tool descriptions match implementation, env access within declared scope, sandbox behavior consistent | Tool descriptions contain injection patterns = 0 pts |

 Running the Audit

-- 1
+- [01]

-Inventory what you already have
+Inventory what is already running

 Run